 When the next staking epoch begins, candidates are selected as validators based on the total amount of stake in their pool as well as a random number which provides some variation in the selection process (if there are greater than 19 candidates).

-Candidates who are not selected remain in active pool list, and can attempt to attract more stake to increase their selection chances in the next epoch if they choose to do so.
+Candidates who are not selected remain in the active pool list, and can attempt to attract more stake to increase their selection chances in the next epoch if they choose to do so.

 Every current validator can also be thought of as a potential candidate for the next validator set.
-Delegators can place stake on currently active validators, and this pending delegation stake (along with the previous placed stake) will be considered during selection for the next staking epoch.
+Delegators can place stake on current active validators, and this pending delegation stake (along with the previous placed stake) will be considered during selection for the next staking epoch.

 The candidate pool is the total amount of STAKE currently placed on a candidate.
-This includes their stake amount as well as any additional delegator’s stake.
+This includes their own stake amount as well as any additional delegator’s stake.
 The larger the size of a candidate’s pool, the greater their odds of selection to the next validator set.

 Delegators place stake on candidates they believe will make good validators.
 Once a candidate becomes a validator, the delegator’s stake is activated and may not be withdrawn or removed during the current staking epoch.
 However, active stake can be ordered for withdrawal, and additional stake can be placed on an active validator (within the staking window) in anticipation of the next staking epoch.

 Stake delegated to a validator accrues rewards for the delegator.
 While all validator pools within a validator set receive the same share of rewards, rewards within each pool are shared proportionally based on the amount of stake provided by the validator and the delegators.
-This may influence delegation strategies (ie delegating to a smaller pool can increase the reward amounts if that candidate is chosen as a validator).
+This may influence delegation strategies (ie delegating to a smaller pool can increase reward amounts if that candidate is chosen as a validator).

 If a validator is banned, any stake within the banned pool (including delegated stake) is frozen for a period of 90 days and can be withdrawn only when the ban is over.
 Delegators should perform due diligence when selecting candidates to stake on, and should think of their stake as a “vote” for that candidate to become a validator for the next staking epoch.